samrufer/introtodatabasesproject/README.md

 # MySQL dump

 All query files can be found in the data folder.
+(SQL files not supported by github ReadME)

 # PPT Video (link)